angular/angular/aio/content/guide/image-directive.md

 *   Warning if `width` or `height` have been set incorrectly
 *   Warning if the image will be visually distorted when rendered

+**Note: Although the `NgOptimizedImage` directive was made a stable feature in Angular version 15, it has been backported and is available as a stable feature in versions 13.4.0 and 14.3.0 as well. **

 ## Getting Started

 #### Step 1: Import NgOptimizedImage